 SPH MC 730: Leading to Face Challenges and Achieve Results in Public Health

-SPH MC 759: Perinatal Epidemiology
+SPH MC 759: Research Methods for Perinatal and Early Childhood Epidemiology

 Graduate Prerequisites: Epidemiology core course required; the biostatistics core course and MC725 recommended.

-Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data issues for this population.
+Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data for this population.
 The course will examine the effect of social conditions, perinatal exposures and programmatic strategies for maternal and infant health.
 Participants will review various sources of perinatal epidemiologic data, and will address classification issues and challenges in assessing pregnancy exposures and outcomes related to these data sources.
-The final course project will require a formal, written literature review as well as an NIH-style study proposal on a perinatal issue.
+The final course project entails a formal, written literature review as well as an NIH-style study proposal on a perinatal issue.

 SPH MC 763: Maternal and Child Health Policy Making

 This course explores the process by which U.S. national and state policymakers allocate resources to mothers and children.
 Beginning with an analysis of the evolution of U.S. maternal and child health (MCH) policy, it utilizes general policy models and case studies to examine the special features of legislative, executive, administrative, and judicial policy making in MCH.
 The course examines how policy making in MCH has traditionally been characterized by a greater reliance on regulatory and judicial bodies, as well as the frequent use of mothers and children as political symbols.
 This course is taught in seminar format with weekly readings and student-led discussion.